mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 ### Step 3 - Export the data from the old installation and upgrade it

-{{< alert title="Caution" color="warning" >}}Before running `export`, you must ensure that the old API Gateway processes are running, including all Admin Node Managers, Node Managers, and API Gateway instances.
+{{< alert title="Caution" color="danger" >}}Before running `export`, you must ensure that the old API Gateway processes are running, including all Admin Node Managers, Node Managers, and API Gateway instances.
 These processes must be running in the old installation to export the API Gateway configuration data.{{< /alert >}}

 The following example shows how to run the `export` and `upgrade` commands: